raccoonboy0803/carrot-market/README.md

-# create CarrotMarket using nextJS & Type Script
+# create CarrotMarket using nextJS & TypeScript
-# carrot-market